Latvia at the 2022 Winter Olympics

-Latvia competed at the 2022 Winter Olympics in Beijing, China, from 4 to 20 February 2022.
+Latvia competed in the 2022 Winter Olympics in Beijing, China, from 4 — 20 February 2022, gaining 1 medal.

-Lauris Dārziņš and Elīza Tīruma were the country's flagbearer during the opening ceremony.
-Meanwhile bobsledder Matīss Miknis was the flagbearer during the closing ceremony.
+Lauris Dārziņš and Elīza Tīruma were the country's flagbearers during the opening ceremony.
+Meanwhile, bobsledder, Matīss Miknis was the flagbearer during the closing ceremony.

 Competitors

 The following is a list of the number of competitors participating at the Games per sport.

 Medalists

 The following Latvian competitors won medals at the games.
 In the discipline sections below, the medalists' names are bolded.

 Alpine skiing

 By meeting the basic qualification standards Latvia qualified one male (Miks Edgars Zvejnieks) and one female (Liene Bondare) alpine skier.